 Needless to say, there are plenty of exciting things to do in Havana.
 Come with an open mind, leave full of questions and yet, somehow, enchanted and enriched by all that Havana has to offer.
-Once you give the article a read feel free to message us any questions directly—we're here to help!
+Once you give the article a read feel free to contact us with any questions directly—we're here to help!

 Want to explore Cuba differently?
-Have a local
+Have a local plan your trip.

 Even an aimless wander around Habana Vieja (Old Havana) will bring profound insights into the city of Havana and what it's like to live there.
 But for a richer experience, take a walking tour to learn the highlights of the historic events that took place here and to study the stunning architecture.

 Cuban baroque architecture flows into art nouveau inspired by Gaudi in this sprawling square.
 The buildings house cafes, bars, and even a microbrewery.
-Its the perfect place to relax with a coffee then mosey on down to the microbrewery to try a beer or two.
+It is the perfect place to relax with a coffee then mosey on down to the microbrewery to try a beer or two.
 Cap it all off with a mojito to start your night off right.

 Photographers love Plaza Vieja because the surrounding buildings, central fountain, and changing public art displays are all made for fantastic photos.
 Brightly colored fiberglass dogs currently surround the fountain, as if guarding it.

 All you have to do to have an adventure in Centro Habana is go for a walk with an open mind and an open heart.
 This is where the locals live.
-There are no major sights to see or glamorous things to do, just gritty and wonderful daily Havana life.
+There are no major sights to see or glamorous things to do, just a gritty and wonderful daily Havana life.
 You'll see it all: kids playing baseball in the street, grandmas in their curlers, men having a smoke and a chat.
 Make yourself part of it.
 Purchase fruit from the vendor on the corner.
 Toss a stray ball back to the kids.
 Stop and talk with the people relaxing on the street.
 Listen to the music of this neighborhood that flows with every step.
 Just get quiet, have a seat, and watch the daily routines flow around you.

 The eight-kilometer stretch of seaside road known as the Malecon is the perfect place to watch the sunset and one of the most popular things to do in Havana for locals and tourists alike.
 It has long been a meeting place for poets, musicians, philosophers, and lovers.
 It's a spot that mixes the idyllic with reality.
 It can be a bit smoky and loud from the road, but the ocean view is peaceful and beautiful.
 Drive, bike, or walk along this stretch.
 Go when it's sunny and perfect or when the sea is moody and the sky is cloudy.
-Sometimes the road closes to cars because of the weather and this can be an ideal time for a walk.
+Sometimes the road close to cars because of the weather and this can be an ideal time for a walk.

 Coppelia is so much more than just an ice cream shop.
 It is a Havana institution.
-Cubans visit Coppelia to celebrate, to mourn, to pass the time, to talk politics, to make plans, and just to eat ice cream.
+Cubans visit Coppelia to celebrate, to mourn, to pass the time, to talk politics, make plans, and just to eat ice cream.
 The ice cream is very good and very cheap.
-Lines are always long, but the people watching while you wait is excellent.
+Lines are always long, but the people watching while you wait are excellent.